AbstractSDK/abstract/docs/IBC.md

 any `HostAction::App(Binary)` calls will be deserialized to the expected type.
 For example, the `osmosis-host` contract is defined as `pub type OsmoHost<'a> = Host<'a, abstract_sdk::core::dex::RequestMsg>`.
-Therefore any packets sent to this host with an `HostAction::App(Binary)` variant will be deserialized to a `abstract_sdk::core::dex::RequestMsg` which can then be parsed into the local stargaze messages that are required to perform the specified DEX action on the associated proxy contract.
+Therefore any packets sent to this host with an `HostAction::App(Binary)` variant will be deserialized to a `abstract_sdk::core::dex::RequestMsg` which can then be parsed into the local stargate messages that are required to perform the specified DEX action on the associated proxy contract.

 > If a channel to the host is closed, it is added to a `closed_channels` list.
 Any proxy contracts instantiated under this channel are now locked.
 The `SendAllBack` action is allowed to be called freely, enabling users to get any funds that were left in the proxy back.